apache/druid/docs/content/ingestion/index.md

 A dimension schema specifies the type and name of a dimension to be ingested.

-For string columns, the dimension schema can also be used to enable or disable bitmap indexing by setting the `bitmapIndex` boolean.
+For string columns, the dimension schema can also be used to enable or disable bitmap indexing by setting the `createBitmapIndex` boolean.
 By default, bitmap indexes are enabled for all string columns.
 Only string columns can have bitmap indexes; they are not supported for numeric columns.

 For example, the following `dimensionsSpec` section from a `dataSchema` ingests one column as Long (`countryNum`), two